 This ashram is located at Dandia Bazar in the Vadodara city.
 Rishi Aurobindo Ghosh was once the personal secretary of Sayajirao III, a professor of English and the vice-principal of Baroda College, the present MS University and lived here during his stay in Gujarat; he later went to become a yogi from a freedom fighter.
 The ashram houses the relics of the yogi and it is open to all for meditation.

 Dabhoi, earlier called Darbhavati, is a city in Vadodara.
 This ancient fortified town has a great significance in the Jain scriptures of Girnar.
 The fort of Dabhoi is a rare surviving example of the Hindu military architecture.

 The town has four gates – Hira Bhagol in the east and Vadodara Gate in the west, Champaner Gate in the north and Nandod Gate in the south.
-The city is a major Jain pilgrimege centre and has 6 temples.
+The city is a major Jain pilgrimage centre and has six temples.
 The main attraction here is Sri Lodhan Parshvanath Temple.

 The department of Archeology of the MS University is renowned for the Buddhist relics found in Devi-Ni-Mori and all the historical remains found from excavation sites of Harappan civilization.

-Different objects belonging to the historical past of Gujarat like the decorated pieces of Sheikh Farid's tomb's ceiling in Patan, architectural remains and pieces of pottery from Champaner, sculptures from Roda and Shamlaji, Jain Tirthankars bronze idols from Akota are all displayed in this museum.
+Different objects belonging to the historical past of Gujarat like the decorated pieces of Sheikh Farid's tomb's ceiling in Patan, architectural remains and pieces of pottery from Champaner, sculptures from Roda and Shamlaji and Jain Tirthankars bronze idols from Akota are all displayed in this museum.